msxrx/dotfiles/README.md

 # dotfiles
-Yep, these are my dotfiles.
-I manage them via [GNU Stow](https://www.gnu.org/software/stow/) installed through [Homebrew](http://brew.sh/).
+My dotfiles, managed via via [GNU Stow](https://www.gnu.org/software/stow/) installed through [Homebrew](http://brew.sh/).

+## Acknowledgements
+Big thanks to ItsMeAra who I forked this repo from.

+What works for me might not work for you.

 ## Steps to install